VirtueDev/synced-SVN/avrg/synced-beat/README.md

 Now go into localhost/phpmyadmin and create a new database named "whirledbeat" then import the schema.sql file in your synced-beat/projects/websitefile to the database (this creates all of the neccesssary schemas for the Beat Library website)

 Make sure the field "bpm" has a default value in your whirledbeat database.
-In order to do this, for the bpm value, tinyint(4) should be tinyint(1)
+In order to do this make the bpm default value 1.

 Type "localhost/www" in your web browser and your Beat Library page should show up.